dsfields/radargun/README.md

     $ npm install kesselrun -D
     ```

-2. Create a `.bench.js` script with series of functions to benchmark:
+2. Create a `.bench.js` script with a series of functions to benchmark:

     __benchmark/primes.bench.js__